 "Ah, sold yourself out to keep your family safe, huh?"

-"Neither do I." Nappa reached down grabbed a handful of his hair, pulling him up a few inches off the floor.
+"Neither do I," Nappa reached down grabbed a handful of little of his hair remained, pulling him up a few inches off the floor.
 "So I've got to wonder, if he's just trying to mess with us here.
 He complained about his slaves not being strong enough, and now he picked a human."

 "Strong enough?"
 He said, swallowing trying to avoid wincing.